 My name is Herbert Snorrason.
 I’m from Ísafjörður, which is in the northwest of Iceland.
-I’m a historian by training, currently trying to finish up a Master’s level education in the field of international relations.
-I rather think going there was a mistake.
+I’m a historian by training, and have also managed to flunk out of a master’s program in international relations twice.

-While working on that degree, I’ve managed to get myself involved with some pretty odd stuff.
+This is because I managed to get myself involved with some pretty odd stuff while trying for it.
 In 2010 I wound up volunteering for WikiLeaks for a couple of months, leaving after being asked to seek verification from chat room regulars that they had no FBI or CIA connections.
 (Ironically, my replacement eventually went to the FBI as an informant.
 Go figure.)
 Presumably due to that experience, although that hasn’t really been directly confirmed, Google was served with a search warrant for pretty much every shred of information they held on me.

 After that, I was connected with a project called OpenLeaks, which wound up dematerialising; partly in a cloud of acrimonious bickering between WikiLeaks and the only other person publicly connected with OpenLeaks, Daniel Domscheit-Berg.
 I occasionally still get hate messages over that thing, funnily enough.